This is a listing of the wildlings in A Song of Ice and Fire.

 - Antagonist in Mourning: Briefly for his erstwhile friend and 'brother' Qhorin Halfhand.

 - The Bard: When he heard that King Robert was coming to Winterfell, he decided to see the man for himself, climbed the wall, raced south to intercept the Baratheon entourage, and used his singing to pass himself off as a bard.
-As such, he was at Winterfell throughout the entire feast and afterwards, which Mance tells Jon, to his astonishment.
-In ADWD, he takes on the guise of "Abel" to infiltrate Winterfell again and save who he thinks is Arya Stark.
+As such, he was at Winterfell throughout the entire feast and afterward, which Mance tells Jon, to his astonishment.
+In A Dance With Dragons, he takes on the guise of "Abel" to infiltrate Winterfell again and save who he thinks is Arya Stark, Jon's younger sister.

 - Big Bad: From the perspective of the Night's Watch.